 Clinical Pastoral Education

 Clinical Pastoral Education (CPE) is an experiential learning program that teaches spiritual care.
 Working under the supervision of an ACPE Certified Educator, students engage in educational seminars and provide spiritual care to patients.
 Students explore their clinical work with their Certified Educator and training cohort to deepen their clinical skills and their reflective practice.
-Mount Sinai’s CPE program is accredited for Level 1, Level 2, and Supervisory CPE by the ACPE: The Standard in Spiritual Care and Education.
+Mount Sinai’s CPE program is accredited for Level 1, Level 2, and Certified Educator CPE by the ACPE: The Standard in Spiritual Care and Education.
 Our curriculum focuses on:

 • Relational Flexibility